Nickroll/League-Feature-Importance/README.rst

 The original data was downloaded from: http://oracleselixir.com/

-**WARNING**

-The Model Training file will take forever to run if not done on a computer with a large number of cores.
-This is because it implements scikit-learn's GridSearchCv and cross_val_score with a large set of paramater dictonaries.
-It was run overnight on AWS EC2 c5.2xlarge compute optimized with 8 vCPU's.

 Dropped
 _______________
 The dropped type of file is one whcih only has those features that that could be known at 15 minutes into the game.
-THis means that any feautre that is not explicitly stated to be before 15 minutes is dropped from the data frame.
+This means that any feautre that is not explicitly stated to be before 15 minutes is dropped from the data frame.

 Per
 _______________